- What is Mine Exploration?

 - Where does it happen?

 Our Cornish tin mine tours take place in the far west of Cornwall, in and around the picturesque Poldark town of St Just.
 This is only a few miles from Penzance, St Ives or Land’s End.
-We are easily reached from major Cornish tourists resorts, such as Newquay and Falmouth.
+We are easily reached from major Cornish tourist resorts, such as Newquay and Falmouth.
 Directions will be available upon booking.

 - When does it happen?